Degree53/Web-Team-Best-Practices/README.md

 ## Email

 * Sendgrid - We have a Degree 53 account that you can use to send emails in your code using SendGrid.
-If not using sendgrid, you can either use smtp4dev locally.
+If not using sendgrid, you can use smtp4dev locally. *TBC*

 ## Postman